qMRLab/mooc/2 T1 Mapping/2-1 Inversion Recovery/02-IR_SignalModelling.md

 \end{equation}
 ```

-where the first three terms and the denominator of [Equation 2.1](#irEq1) have been grouped together into the constant C. If the experiment is designed such that TR is long enough to allow for full relaxation of the magnetization (TR > 5T<sub>1</sub>), we can do an additional approximation by dropping the last term in [Equation 2.1](#irEq2):
+where the first three terms and the denominator of [](#irEq1) have been grouped together into the constant C. If the experiment is designed such that TR is long enough to allow for full relaxation of the magnetization (TR > 5T<sub>1</sub>), we can do an additional approximation by dropping the last term in [Equation 2.1](#irEq2):

 ```{math}
 :label: irEq3